makeITyourway/borg_wrapper/README.md

 Trigger a complete Backup including verification and prune - best used from cron cmdline

 `--icinga <warning,critical>`
-Test against the given values (config or cli) to generate icinga state and values for backup verification
+Test against the given values (config or cli) to generate icinga state and values for backup verification.
+CLI params will overwrite the config file params.

 `-i, --init`
 Initialize the projects repository